What Is Remote Work? A Guide to Understanding the Future of Work

 A study in the Harvard Business Review revealed that remote employees completed nearly an extra day’s worth of work every week compared to their in-office colleagues.

 Remote work enables workers to prioritize their work over commuting and spend on-the-clock hours completing it.
-They also feel more liberated to take breaks whenever needed and design their schedule however they see fit, which boosts productivity.
+They also feel more liberated to take breaks whenever they need them and design their own schedule however they see fit, which boosts productivity.

 Challenges of remote work